jidasetima/movie-finder-android/README.md

 # Movie Finder Android App

 This application is a sandbox environment designed to experiment with and test some of the latest Android features and best practices.
 The app utilizes the [The Movie Database (TMDb) API](https://api.themoviedb.org/) to fetch and display movie data.

 ## Features
+- Movie Categories
-- Fetches and Displays posters of latest movies from the following https://api.themoviedb.org/ categories
+  - Fetches and Displays posters of latest movies from the following TMDB categories
     - Now Playing
     - Popular
     - Top Rated
     - Upcoming
+- Movie Details
+  -  Get more detailed information about a movie by selecting it from any category list.
+- Offline Support
+  - Allows viewing of previously stored movie categories even when offline.
-- Upcoming: tbd
+- Future Enhancements
+  - To be determined (TBD).

 ## Requirements
 - **Minimum SDK:** 24 (Android 7.0 Nougat)